-[Note: compliance allows for gauging accuracy of $\pm$ 7%
+[Note: compliance allows for gauging accuracy of ± 7%

 These gauging results were indicative of correct settings of the residual flow device and partial and/or complete maintenance of flows within the fish pass on all occasions.
-No non-compliance events were gauged with excessive flow releases adjusted by the consent holder from time to time following gauging notification and on one occasion followed up with a confirmation re-gauging when fish pass maintenance work was necessary.
-Residual flow settings were more difficult to maintain during the very late winter-early spring period, but compliance was achieved at these times.
+No non-compliance events were gauged with excessive flow releases adjusted by the consent holder from time to time following gauging notification.

-The construction of the new fish pass (April 1998) altered the mechanism for residual flow release (see section 2.1.4) established prior to this date, but experience has indicated that allowing for the judicious placement of smaller substrate in the lower section of the pass, since wooden blocks were positioned throughout the pass, a fish passage flow ranging from 150 L/sec to 200 L/sec is the most appropriate flow for satisfactory operation.
+The construction of the new fish pass (April 1998) altered the mechanism for residual flow release (see section 2.1.4) established prior to this date, but experience has indicated that allowing for the judicious placement of smaller substrate in the lower section of the pass, since wooden blocks were positioned throughout the pass, a fish passage flow ranging from 150 l/s to 200 l/s is the most appropriate flow for satisfactory operation.
 This equates to a water depth of approximately 0.25 m at the entrance provided the morphology of the pass is correct.
 Water depth was visually checked as a component of each inspection visit.

 Visual inspections of the fish pass, gate setting, residual flow mechanism internal water level and downstream river water level provide approximate indications of actual residual flow.
 Familiarity with the system has reduced the need for frequent residual flow gauging downstream of the weir and this was reflected in the reduced inspection regime continued during the period.
 Residual flow gaugings were undertaken as calibration monitoring of the performance of the residual flow mechanism, and fish pass flow maintenance, particularly after the maintenance or adjustment of the system and following significant freshes.
-The maintenance of a stable summer upstream water level at the weir (see previous section) has been critical for the improvement to the performance of the residual flow device throughout the 600 L/sec and 700 L/sec release periods.
+The maintenance of a stable summer upstream water level at the weir (see previous section) has been critical for the improvement to the performance of the residual flow device throughout the $600 \, l/s$ and $700 \, l/s$ release periods.